rolandoislas/libdrc/doc/re/overview.rst

     A Broadcom Wi-Fi chip that is not so custom - it was actually used in a few other products, including the Boxee TV box.
 The firmware running on it is a fairly standard Broadcom SDIO chip firmware with very slight alterations from Nintendo.
-The `Wi-Fi Peculiarities`_ section explains these changes.
+The :doc:`Wi-Fi Peculiarities <wifi>` section explains these changes.

     It is capable of 802.11n on 5GHz frequency bands, which is the requirement to communicate with a Wii U console.